m2osw/advgetopt/README.md

 development as it doesn't yet work properly in all situations, but works for what we currently need it for.
 It may also be useful to you._

+# Type of Options Supported

+As we've seen, the options are supported from different sources.
+There are also several types of options.

+## Dash versus Underscore

+It is customary to accept multi-word options with dashes when written on the command line: `--list-all`.

+However, inside a configuration file, it is much more customary to make use of underscores: `list_all=true`.

+The advgetopt library converts all the underscores found on the option names in dashes.
+Internally, the names are therefore stored as `list-all` but it properly matches the `list_all` found in configuration files.

+## Long Options

+The default is to offer a long option, for example `--verbose`.

+Long options are always introduced by two dashes.
+The name of a long option must be at least two characters.

+The name of long options can be used in configuration files.

+## One Letter

+It is possible to use command line options with a single letter.
+For example, the `-v` option is often used to be `--verbose`.

+Multiple letters can be used together: `-vije`.
+This is equivalent to specifying each letter on its own: `-v -i -j -e`.
+Single letters can be followed by one or more parameters like long options: `-f filename`.

+## Option Keys

+Option can be used with a key, meaning that the same option can receive _any_ number of values distinguished by a key.

+The default syntax is like `--name:key` where `name` is the name of the option and `key` is a string representing a key.

+This feature is not optimized and it should rarely be useful.
+It can still be great as it allows you to dynamically add any number of values to an option without having to define separate option each time.
+Just make sure to keep it sensible (i.e. a `--memory` option could receive keys such as `default`, `min`, `max`, `cache`, etc. don't then use a `--memory:filename` option to define the input filename which would have nothing to do with the `--memory` command line option).

+## One Dash (`-`)

+The special argument composed of just one dash (`-`) is viewed as a default option which, in most cases, will be viewed as an input or output file stream indication meaning use `stdin` or `stdout` as the file.

+## Two Dashes (`--`)

+The special argument `--` is the _argument separator_, which separate a set of arguments with a set of default arguments, in general filenames.
+This allos you to have filenames that start with one or two dashes.
+Your tool may use this feature for strings that represent something else than filenames.

+## Standalone Parameters

+The list of options can include a _default option_.
+Standalone parameters (those that cannot be assigned to any option) are added to the default option.

+For example, in:

+    command --verbose filename.txt

+The `filename.txt` would be added to the default option (assuming that the `--verbose` is defined as a flag, so it does not eat up the argument follow argument it).

+When a parameter accepts multiple options, only another argument (a word that start with `--` or a letter or letters that start with a `-`) stops the processing.
+The **Two Dashes** can also be used to break the multiple option argument list and start a list of standalone parameters.

 # Logger Extension

 The [snaplogger project](https://github.com/m2osw/snaplogger) has an